-The Drop C tuning is mainly used in heavy metal and could give you a real heavy and bassy sound.
-A useful technique to implement is palm muting.
+The Drop C tuning is mainly used in heavy metal and can give you a real heavy and bassy sound.
+A useful device to implement together with this tuning is palm muting.

-It's very important that you turn the tuning pegs in a direction that decrease the string tension and not increase them; otherwise, it's a great risk you break the strings and possible damage the guitar.
+It's very important that you turn the tuning pegs in a direction that decrease the string tension and not the opposite; otherwise, it's a great risk you break the strings and possible damage the guitar.

 The chords above demand obviously not much.
 You could see the similarities to normal power chords and you should also in a high degree use them in a similar way.